Skip to content

 typescript

-async function* readChunks(path) {
+async function* readChunks(path: string) {

 const file = await open(path);